Losier Hall Update: A Successful Move!

 Our commitment to Care and Service

-Shannex is pleased to welcome existing nursing home employees into our family of Great People.
+Shannex is pleased to welcome existing long term care employees into our family of Great People.

-Are you an existing nursing home employee?
+Are you an existing long term care employee?
 Do you have questions for our HR team?
 Send an email to email@example.com.

 Frequently Asked Questions

-1. What are your plans for the new nursing homes?
+1. What are your plans for the new long term care homes?

-We will be constructing two nursing homes in Miramichi:
+We will be constructing two long term care homes in Miramichi:

-- An 81-bed nursing home on King George Highway that will be part of a Parkland Retirement Living campus which will offer a continuum of service to the community.
+- An 81-bed long term care home on King George Highway is currently being built and will be part of a Parkland Retirement Living campus which will offer a continuum of service to the community.

-2. In total, how many long term beds does this include?
-Is it an increase in the number of long term care beds in New Brunswick?
+2. Is it an increase in the number of long-term care beds in New Brunswick?

-The new buildings will house a total of 240 licenced long term care beds.
-This represents an additional 26 licenced beds for the community.
+The new buildings will house a total of 240 licensed long-term care beds.
+This represents an additional 28 licensed beds for the community.

 3. What does this mean for the residents and their families?

-We expect there to be little change for residents and their families.
+We expect there will be little change for residents and their families.
 Our team is well prepared as we have executed similar moves in the past.
 Most recently, 131 residents successfully moved to Losier Hall in October 2019 and we have a detailed plan in place to move residents to the new Bridgeview Hall in early 2020.
-Once residents are in their new home, they will receive the same excellent care and service from the same experienced and dedicated team members they are used to, but in a new and improved home.
+Once residents are in their new home, they will receive the same excellent care and service from many of the same experienced and dedicated team members they are used to, but in a new and improved home.

-Our nursing homes are licensed by the province through the Department of Social Development and are subject to the same standards, rules and inspections as any other home in the province.
+Our long term care homes are licensed by the province through the Department of Social Development and are subject to the same standards, rules and inspections as any other home in the province.

-4. Which nursing home will my family member live in?
+4. Which long term care home will my family member live in?

 We know important relationships are formed in these communities and we want to ensure those are maintained for the happiness of everyone.
-That’s why we are building two nursing homes that have roughly the same number of beds as the existing two homes.
-We did this to create environments that are familiar for staff and residents and families.
-You can expect your family member to move to the nursing home of similar size along with the staff members they already know and love.
+That’s why we are building two long term care homes that have roughly the same number of beds as the existing two homes.
+We did this to create environments that are familiar for team members, residents and families.
+You can expect your family member to move to the long term care home of similar size along with many of the team members they already know and love.

-5. Will it cost more for my family member to live at the Shannex nursing home?
+5. Will it cost more for my family member to live at the Shannex long term care home?

-Residents pay the same amount to live at a Shannex nursing home as they would at any other nursing home in the province.
+Residents pay the same amount to live at a Shannex long term care home as they would at any other long term care home in the province.
 The New Brunswick Department of Social Development determines the daily accommodation rate amount based on each resident’s financial assessment.

-Our nursing homes are also licensed by the province through the Department of Social Development and are subject to the same standards, rules and inspections as any other home in the province.
+Our long term care homes are also licensed by the province through the Department of Social Development and are subject to the same standards, rules and inspections as any other home in the province.

-Our website will continue to be updated with information about the project.
+We will soon have more information available about the upcoming Bridgeview Hall Moving Day.
 Residents and families are also welcome to contact us at any time if they have questions or concerns.

 In every community where we operate, we pride ourselves on being good neighbours and giving back to the community.
-We are committed to maintaining Meals on Wheels, the Adult Day Program and the Medic Alert Program and will work closely with these groups to ensure the transition goes smoothly.
+We are committed to maintaining Meals on Wheels, the Adult Day Program and the Lifeline Program and will work closely with these groups to ensure the transition goes smoothly.

 Volunteers play a significant role at all Shannex and Parkland communities.
-We see them as part of our teams and they add so much to our culture.
+We see them as part of our team, and they add so much to our culture.
 We look forward to working with new groups of dedicated volunteers in the Miramichi community.
 If you or someone you know would like to volunteer, please contact

 Please send your contact information and any other related details to firstname.lastname@example.org and we will ensure the appropriate person on our construction and maintenance teams receives it.